bitsofcotton/NAND/README.md

 Natural simpler compiler which code with natural simpler comments and licenses on a file.
 Aims to add one of a code stack s.t. small code amount on both compiler/library with comment connected (ideally one can read whole easily) bases on not the latest but a modern C compiler.
 This repository pefer explicit description.

+We trust randtools optimizer strong, so we focus only the simple enough implementation.

 # Syntax freeze.
 * load (name :)? (uri|path.path...)(.type|.function)
 * * import once.